paigeweber13/fine-hardware-visualization/README.md

 ### Exploration
  - [ ] check if averages make sense!!!
+   - [ ] might be a good time to create "printhighlights" function
+ - [ ] create "printHighlights" function that just prints stuff associated with saturation and port usage
  - [x] specifying groups with environment variables seems to cause regions to fail.
 Investigate
        - turns out, pinning threads is NOT optional